 (Re)-enabling the IR Remote requires pairing to a device.
 See "Pairing the IR Remote to a Specific device (optional)," above.

 The keys on the remote control closely resemble the ones on the front panel.
-See the table 1.4.

-Table 1-2 IR Remote Functions
+Table 1-3 IR Remote Functions